GlobalLives/globallives/wp-content/plugins/google-sitemap-plugin/readme.txt

 * New: Ability to add site in google webmaster tools, verify it and add sitemap file was added.

 == Upgrade Notice ==

+= V2.8.9 =
+We updated all functionality for wordpress 3.8.2.
+Bug related on the sitemap link in the robots.txt was fixed.

+= V2.8.8 =
+Plugin optimization is done.

 = V2.8.7 =
 We updated all functionality for wordpress 3.8.1.
 Bug related on host name with HTTPS was fixed.